Mint Tin Mini Skulduggery

 - In a 3-player game all are tied with 14 points.
 You roll a low-straight (1-2-3) and the spirit number is 2.
 Everyone gets a point for the straight and you must also collect 1 point for the spirit die.
 That means you bust and collect no points at all.
 The other two players are tied winners (unless you can shatter the spirit die, then all three of you tie for winner).

-Advanced mode: If you're rolling only two dice and they come up a non-scoring pair (i.e., a bust or not spirit dice) and the coin's out—the coin flips for Skulduggery!
+Advanced mode: If you're rolling only two dice (because one was shattered) and they come up as a non-scoring pair (i.e., a bust or not spirit dice) take out the coin hourglass-side up.
+If the coin's already out—it flips for Skulduggery!
 It doesn't matter if you have your crystal skull or not—you never get your crystal skull back on a pair.

 There are enough stone skulls for up to 14 points per player.
 The 15th point is your winning spirit die.